dkg/openpgp-charter/openpgp-charter.md

 revision of RFC4880 is the primary goal of the working group, other work may be undertaken, so long as:

+1. The work is directly related to OpenPGP.

-1. Will not unduly delay the closure of the working group after the revision is finished (unless the working group is rechartered).
+2. Will not unduly delay the closure of the working group after the revision is finished (unless the working group is rechartered).

-2. Has widespread support in the working group.
+3. The proposed work has widespread support in the working group.

 ### Inclusion of CFRG Curves ###